MSc Electric Power Engineering

 Year 2

-The second year (and also the end of the first year) is devoted to specialisation within the field.
-The programme offers a wide range of courses on various topics in electrotechnical design, electric energy conversion (for example, motors and generators), power system design, power system control, as well as power system planning and electricity markets.
-The second year also includes project courses as well as the final master’s degree project.
+The second year (and the end of the first year) is devoted to specialisation within the field.
+The programme offers a wide range of courses on topics such as electrotechnical design, electric energy conversion (for example, motors and generators), power system design, power system control, power system planning and electricity markets.
+The second year also includes project courses and the final master’s degree project.

 Master's degree project

-The final degree project corresponds to five months' of full-time studies, and it can be undertaken at the university or in industry, anywhere in the world.
+The final degree project corresponds to five months of full-time studies is carried out at the university or in industry, anywhere in the world.
 Degree projects undertaken at the university are part of ongoing research and provide the opportunity to build close contacts with a research group.
 Projects in collaboration with industrial partners are often related to research and development.
 The project results in a thesis that you also present in a seminar.

 For decades, KTH and Sweden have been at the forefront of advancements in grid systems, power component technologies and automation solutions.
 These areas are in constant need of fresh ideas and new engineers.
 For a long time, there has been a wide selection of career options all over the world for electric power engineers.